oisdk/site/posts/2021-03-14-hyperfunctions.markdown

     yb _ _ = []
 ```

-In an untyped language, such a definition would be totally fine.
+In an untyped language, or a language with recursive types, such a definition
+would be totally fine.
 In Haskell, though, the compiler will complain with the following:

 ```